“If an organization is resourced, it has all the things, such as money and materials, that it needs to function properly.” – Collins Dictionary

 When you find yourself overwhelmed by a busy schedule, practice saying no. Cancel plans if you need to.
 You don’t have to say no to everything, but start paying attention to the feelings your obligations stir up inside you.
 If something stirs up genuine excitement, it’s a yes.
 If not, consider saying no. Of course, we all have things that are obligations rather than just commitments, things that we can’t say no to.
 But it’s rare that our schedules are full of true obligations.
 Baby steps are okay here.
 Even if you can only find one play date, tradition, or party to decline, start there.

 I’ll give you an example.
 We had planned to go chop down a Christmas tree and start a new family tradition this year.
 But going to the tree farm began to feel more overwhelming than exciting.
 So we took it off our calendar and dug my parents artificial tree out of the closet.
-It saved us time planning and executed as well as saving us a little bit of money, too.
+It saved us time planning and executing as well as saving us a little bit of money, too.
 It’s not perfect, and we don’t have any photos from the tree farm, but our holidays are still feeling magical.
 Cutting out the tree farm prevented us from feeling stretched too thin, which allows us to feel more resourced and be more present with each other.
 That’s a huge win in my book.

 Practice belly breathing.